-It's important to remember that while money goes into your super and can grow over time with investment returns, your balance is also affected by fees, insurance costs, and taxes.
+It's important to remember that while money goes into your super and can grow over time with investment returns, your balance is also affected by fees, insurance costs (if you have insurance), and taxes.
 That's why it's important to choose a super fund with low fees and understand what insurance your super fund offers.

 As super is there for you to spend once you stop working, there are rules around when you can access it.
 Generally:

 Other rules apply if you are under age 60 and born before 1 July 1964.
 Learn more.

 There are also some situations where you can apply to access your super early such as if you are a temporary resident who has left Australia.

 Most people can choose which superannuation fund they want their money paid into.
 If you don't tell your employer where to pay your super, they'll pay it into their default fund.

 Choosing a super fund is an important decision.
 How your fund performs over the long term, fees, investment choice, and insurance options are just some of the things to consider when finding the best super fund in Australia.